RedCrafter07/mcat-discord-rpc/README.md

 PS: To get notified when there's a new version, you can also watch this repository for releases by choosing a custom watch method ;)

 <img src=".github/DiscordRPC.png" draggable="false">

+## Info

+Since version 1.1, mcat-discord-rpc is using my electron react boilerplate.
+You can find it [here](https://github.com/RedCrafter07/erb-template).
+It's based on the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).